 What happens when there are no risks?
 There are no challenges.

-Don’t search for a fixed mindset, full of certainties because – in our times – you might fail miserably.
+Don't search for a fixed mindset in the Project Management field because - in our times - you might fail miserably.
 But what about the approach to have risks but address them efficiently in early deliverables?